Barbara Ruick

 Barbara Ruick (December 23, 1932 - March 3, 1974) was an American actress and singer.

 Early years

-Ruick was the daughter of actors Lurene Tuttle and Melville Ruick, and grew up acting out scenes with dolls, employing her mother as an audience.
+Ruick was born on December 23, 1932, in Pasadena, California, a suburb of Los Angeles.
+Her parents, Lurene Tuttle and Melville Ruick, were actors. and grew up acting out scenes with dolls, employing her mother as an audience.

 Ruick attended North Hollywood High School.
 She did little acting in high school but joined a school band at the age of 14.
 Ruick sang with the band at dances and benefits.